 A. How do I assign numbers?

-each athlete?
-Knowing how long players need to spend at each station is important to ensure scores are not missed, and both kids and evaluators have enough time to ensure accuracy.
+Knowing how long players need to spend at each station is important to ensure scores are not missed, and that both kids and evaluators have enough time to ensure accuracy.

 Sample Hockey Evaluation Process Example